Cosmic Girl (song): Music video

-The accompanying music video for the song was directed by Adrian Moat and was filmed at the Cabo de Gata, Spain.
+The music video for the song was directed by Adrian Moat and was filmed at the Cabo de Gata, Spain.
 It depicts three famous supercars driving and racing each other through several highways and mountain roads across a desert landscape from clear daylight to dawn.
 The cars on the video are a black Ferrari F355 GTS, a purple Lamborghini Diablo SE30 and a red Ferrari F40.
 Jay Kay appears to be driving the purple Lamborghini with Stuart Zender on the co-pilot seat, but the driver of the black Ferrari is not shown in detail.
 It has four different edits: Versions 1–3, and the so-called 'Jay's cut' version.

 In a Top Gear interview, Jay Kay said that, before filming, one car had been totalled during transportation, and the windscreen of the second was smashed after one of the so-called precision drivers knocked the camera off the cliff.

 Jay stated, "They made three of those special-edition 30th-anniversary Diablos, and one was a Jota, so it was a 600 brake car that was not really road legal, so there were only two.
 So I had mine in storage, and the guy goes to stick it on the car transporter, and then I got word that he'd just totalled this car.
 There it is!
 [Points to picture on screen.]
 And we kind of had to have a purple one, because it was the purple—the cosmic—you know, it's just one of those things.
 So we got the other one, and I said: 'Look, wait until I get there.
 I'm flying in.
 Just nobody drive it until I get there, please.
 We can't afford to smash it.'
 So I came off the plane, and everybody looked really downtrodden, looking at the floor, and I went, 'Why are you looking so sad?, and they said, 'One of the precision drivers has knocked the camera off the cliff and taken out the front windscreen, so there's no windscreen.
 Lamborghini can't send one for another day or so.'
 So for most of the video, it had to be done with no windscreen; that's why you see me squinting, and actually trying to sing the song as well, while driving the mountain road".
 The F40 was provided by the Pink Floyd drummer Nick Mason, who drove in the video as well.

 To celebrate 25 years since the release of Travelling Without Moving, the music video was remastered in HD for YouTube in 2021.